Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

 \subsection{Qualitative Results}

-Fig. \ref{cityimage} and Fig. \ref{vocimage} illustrate the qualitative results of STPG on the Cityscapes and PASCAL VOC 2012 datasets, respectively.
-Notably, our method shows significant improvements over training with labeled data only, enhancing the performance of semi-supervised learning.
+Fig. \ref{cityimage} and Fig. \ref{vocimage} present the qualitative results of STPG on the Cityscapes and CamVid datasets, respectively.
+It is evident that our method achieves substantial improvements over training using only labeled data, particularly in semi-supervised settings.
+Notably, significant performance gains are observed for minority classes, demonstrating the effectiveness of STPG in handling class imbalance and enhancing overall segmentation accuracy.